What is Social Login?

 In contrast to Facebook's dominance, Google's growth and Twitter's steadiness, Yahoo kept witnessing its popularity decline, which appeared to reinforce media buyers' assertion that Yahoo's lack of a large logged-in user base hurt its advertising business.
 Yahoo's share of the social login market reached the top at 18% in the third quarter of 2013 and plummeted to 4% in the fourth quarter of 2015.

-A new report conducted in 2014 showed that B2B logins on LinkedIn increased by 6 percentage points in the fourth quarter, surpassing Google and made it the most popular in B2B segment.
+A new report conducted in 2014 showed that B2B logins on LinkedIn increased by 6 percentage points in the fourth quarter, surpassing Google and made it the most popular in the B2B segment.
 The total number of logins increased from 29 percent in the third quarter to 35 percent in the fourth.
-As the consequence of the increase in LinkedIn logins, Facebook and Google both lost 3 percentage points.
+As a consequence of the increase in LinkedIn logins, Facebook and Google both lost 3 percentage points.

 VK is also one of the leading social media platforms across the world.
 It receives more than 50.2 million visitors per month and is also very popular in Belarus, Kazakhstan, and Ukraine.
-However, VK only belonged to a 2-percent group which appeared in social login market estimated in the fourth quarter of 2015.
+However, VK only belonged to a 2-percent group that appeared in the social login market estimated in the fourth quarter of 2015.

 Should you use Social Login for your eCommerce store?